-CHADD is now accepting applications for the 2015 Young Scientist Research Awards.
-The program recognizes researchers new to the ADHD field who are making contributions to the understanding of ADHD.
-Through the program, CHADD supports two researchers with:
+CHADD's Young Scientist Research Awards recognize researchers new to the ADHD field who are making contributions to the understanding of ADHD.
+Through the program, CHADD supports researchers with:

-Applicants must be in the process of completing a doctoral degree or must have completed such a degree within the last three years with the doctoral degree awarded no earlier than January 2012.
-They must be involved in conducting research addressing an area of ADHD that will further understanding of the disorder.
+Applicants must be in the process of completing a doctoral degree or must have completed such a degree within the last three years.
 Research may address any area relevant to ADHD, including, but not limited to: biological/genetic underpinnings of the disorder; treatment efficacy; impact on the individual or family; school or workplace accommodations; social stigma and discrimination; public health; and epidemiology.

 The Awards are supported through a number of individual donations.
 CHADD is grateful to all contributors to the Young Scientist Research Awards.